Trauma Informed Therapy

 Signs and symptoms of trauma

 - Anxiety and fear.
-Anxiety a natural response to a dangerous situation.
-Your view of the world is negative and sense of safety changed.
-Anxiety may come from out of the blue and people can experience panic attacks, obsessive and compulsive behaviors,
+Anxiety is a natural response to a dangerous situation.
+Your view of the world is negative, and your sense of safety has changed.
+Anxiety may come out of the blue, and people can experience panic attacks, obsessive and compulsive behaviors,

 - Increased vigilance.
 This includes feeling “on guard,” jumpy, jittery, shaky, nervous, on edge, being easily startled, and having trouble concentrating or sleeping.
 Continuous vigilance can lead to impatience and irritability.
 This reaction is due to the freeze, fight or flight response in your body, to protect ourselves against danger.